salman-CS50/project2/README.md

 This project was created from local system.

+to initialize a .git file to track changes:
+    git init(Add a new .git file to the current working directory)

 To create a new repo:
     -> manually create a new repository in the github